GeekerHWH/leetcode-scaffold/README.md

 journey.

 ### FAQs
-1. why do I need leetcode-scaffold?
+1. Why do I need leetcode-scaffold?

 While leetcode offers a great test cases integration on web, it charges you fees for premium-only debugging online.
 Even if you can debugging online, it is inconvenient